cjodo/nvim-config/README.md

 My fork of the [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) neovim configuration.

-It adds some plugins on top of the plugins already included in kickstart that I find helpful and make the neovim experience amazing!
+It adds some plugins on top of the plugins already included in kickstart that I find helpful

 ## Installation